Tyrone27/RampedSlowMotionExample/README.md

 # RampedSlowMotionExample

-This example demonstrates a ramped SlowMotion effect in Swift 3.0
+This simple example demonstrates a ramped SlowMotion effect in Swift 3.0

 Traditional slow motion looks like this